pasgou/documentation/content/applications/inventory_and_mrp/inventory/management/lots_serial_numbers/expiration_dates.rst

 =======================

-In many companies, products have expiration dates and they should be tracked based on those dates.
-In the food industry, for example, tracking stocks based on expiration dates is mandatory to avoid selling expired products to customers.
+In many companies, products have expiration dates and they should be managed based on those dates.
+In the food industry, for example, tracking and managing product stock based on expiration dates is mandatory to avoid selling expired products to customers.

-With Odoo, you can track your products based on their expiration dates, even if they are already tracked by lots or serial numbers.
+With Odoo, you can track and manage your products based on their expiration dates, even if they are already tracked by lots or serial numbers.

 Configurations